d0m84/ip-monitor/README.md

 - Support IPv4 and IPv6 scenarios

 ## Disclaimer
-The daemon is only tested on Debian Linux with IPv4.
+The daemon is only tested on Debian and Ubuntu Linux.
-It might work on Darwin, MacOS or other Linux distributions with IPv6 as well.
+It might work on Darwin, MacOS or other Linux distributions as well.